The Rise of Eventide: Flash Fiction

 She was grateful that her father had worked hard to provide for his family.
 The sum total of his life’s work was this house, the field surrounded by a sturdy stone wall, the well that never failed to provide clear, cool water, the stone barn, Archibald the sway-backed plow horse, a milk cow and a few chickens.

-Following her father’s example for time and conditions, Eve planted the field with seeds from his final crop.
+Following her father’s example for time and conditions, Eve planted the field with seeds from his final crops.
 She buried and watered them, then fertilized them with dung from the animals.

 On the morning after she finished planting, she went outside to witness the devastation.
 Birds of every kind were digging up her precious seeds and eating them with impunity.
 She ran this way and that, waving her shawl and screaming until her voice and her will gave out.
 She fell to the ground, weeping, pleading for the illness to return and take her as well.